Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 	3. The free "community version" is very capable.
 If you do use it on a continual basis, you may find that there are features that require the paid version.
 The individual license is very reasonable: $89/year.

 2. ***[GitHub](https://github.com/):*** GitHub is an online means of sharing *versioned* project materials.
 It is one of the many cloud versions of the popular [git source control system](https://git-scm.com).
 It has features to support parallel work on the code by different team members and even separate teams in a controlled, yet flexible manner.
+Version control systems are how developer can work on the same code without destroying each other's work.

 	1. This is where the materials for this presentation are stored: [Ally-Assist/For-BehaviorAnalystsWhoCode](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/tree/main/2021_09_25%20Pinpointing%20Behavior%20Statements).
 If you are reading this online, you are probably already on the GitHub site.